arifazman03/Project-Web-App/README.md

 After clicking the "Trashbin" button, tthe administrator will be prompt to cofirm the deletion action of the patient's records.

-This page will show the user/administrator the patient list, registeration and administrator can manage the list by CRUD operation.
-User/administrator of the hospital can input the details of the patient.
-Click submit button to create a new patient record.

 ## 5.4 Appointment Scheduling Page
 ![add appointment-fatnin](https://github.com/user-attachments/assets/c482bac3-2635-48de-bf68-0b651e3595aa)